onqtam/headjack/docs/why/THE_WAY_FORWARD.md

 > "We are moving from unconscious evolution through natural selection to conscious evolution by choice." - [Barbara Marx Hubbard](https://www.azquotes.com/quote/577820)

 > "Nation-states were never built for global action.
 They are obsolete to the problems we need to solve." - [The End of Nation-States, by Tomas Pueyo](https://unchartedterritories.tomaspueyo.com/p/the-end-of-nation-states?s=w#:~:text=nation%2Dstates%20were%20never%20built%20for%20global%20action.%20They%20are%20obsolete%20to%20the%20problems%20we%20need%20to%20solve.)

+> "The Universe is made of stories, not of atoms." - [Muriel Rukeyser](https://en.wikiquote.org/wiki/Muriel_Rukeyser#:~:text=means%2C%20to%20wake.-,The%20Universe%20is%20made%20of%20stories%2C%20not%20of%20atoms.,-%22The%20Speed%20of)

+> "Our consciousness of evolution becomes a springboard for leaping into conscious evolution." - [Bela H. Banathy](https://en.wikipedia.org/wiki/Conscious_evolution#:~:text=Our%20consciousness%20of%20evolution%20becomes%20a%20springboard%20for%20leaping%20into%20conscious%20evolution.)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Protopia